Learn key strategies and find out your options.

 Where do pastors in your church fall in this spectrum?
 Do they have a plan for retirement?
 And what is your church doing in order to help ensure pastors have future success?
 Many pastors want to plan ahead, and many churches want to help them—but many don’t know where to begin.

-On Thursday, October 5, at 11:00 A.M., Church Law & Tax will present “Planning Your Pastor’s Retirement,” a free webinar featuring respected attorney, CPA, and Church Law & Tax Report senior editor Richard R. Hammar.
-Pastors and other church leaders will find guidance for developing comprehensive retirement strategies, including critical information related to pastoral retirement planning, church plans, deferred compensation plans, tax-sheltered annuities (such as 403(b) plans and IRAs), and housing allowances.
+In “Planning Your Pastor’s Retirement”—a free webinar featuring respected attorney, CPA, and Church Law & Tax Report senior editor Richard R. Hammar—pastors and other church leaders will find guidance for developing comprehensive retirement strategies, including critical information related to pastoral retirement planning, church plans, deferred compensation plans, tax-sheltered annuities (such as 403(b) plans and IRAs), and housing allowances.

-Join this webinar to gain a clearer understanding of the options available and the confidence needed to create and follow a successful retirement plan.
+Watch the webinar recording to gain a clearer understanding of the options available and the confidence needed to create and follow a successful retirement plan.